Yushi-Hu/tifa/README.md

 <img src="static/tifa_webteaser2.png" width="800">

+#### Do I need OpenAI API to run TIFA?
+No. We have pre-generated the questions with OpenAI APIs, such that users only need to run the VQA models in this repo to benchmark their text-to-image models.

 #### Why TIFA?
-We have pre-generated the questions with OpenAI APIs, such that users only need to run a VQA model in this repo to benchmark their text-to-image models.
-Our research shows that TIFA is much more accurate than CLIP, while being fine-grained and interpretable.
+TIFA is much more accurate than CLIP, while being fine-grained and interpretable.
+It is an ideal choice for fine-grained automatic evaluation of image generation.
 Meanwhile, this repo also provides tools to allow users to customize their own TIFA benchmark.

 #### Leaderboard
 Want to submit results on the leaderboard?
 Please email the authors.